hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 My goal is to investigate whether characterizing randomness from RMT techniques can help learning algorithms for better prediction in the stock market.

-The expectation is that benchmarking the range of randomness in the data, we can strengthen the "true" correlation between stocks.
-I will then investigate clustering algorithms, possibly investigate K-clustering with distance metrics constructed with respect to the correlation matrix, as well as other information theory quantities, such as mutual information.
+The expectation is that by benchmarking the range of randomness in the data, we can highlight the "true" signal between stocks.
+I will then investigate clustering algorithms, possibly K-clustering with distance metrics constructed with respect to the correlation matrix, as well as other information theory quantities, such as mutual information.

 If time permits, I want also to investigate simple forecasting models that take into account the results from clustering in order to distribute the portfolio weigths accross different stocks.
 One interesting possiblity is to construct a simple model with reinforcement learning.